alphagov/govuk-content-api-docs/source/index.html.md

 GOV.UK Content API is currently beta software and may be subject to changes and improvements as we learn from usage.
 We intend to introduce a versioning distinction to this API before we complete the beta phase.

+## Support

+GOV.UK Content API is currently in a [beta](https://www.gov.uk/help/beta) phase and may be subject to changes and improvements.

+If you experience any issues or have questions regarding GOV.UK Content API
+please:

+- **If you are a government department:** Raise a ticket with [GOV.UK Support][]
+- **Otherwise:** [Contact GOV.UK][] with your query

+To keep informed of changes and developments to this API please join our [mailing list][google-group].

 [google-group]: https://groups.google.com/a/digital.cabinet-office.gov.uk/forum/#!forum/contentapi
 [National Archives]: http://webarchive.nationalarchives.gov.uk/*/https://www.gov.uk/